 The Advanced Placement program of the College Board is offered to students who have demonstrated a superior understanding of the subject matter and have signified their desire to attempt to achieve college credit for courses taken while they are still in high school (sophomores, juniors, and seniors).
 Successful completion of an AP exam is recognized by many major colleges and universities for advanced placement or credit, at their discretion.

 The Academy offers 30 Advanced Placement courses including: AP Capstone Program (AP Seminar and AP Research), English Language and Composition, English Literature and Composition, United States History, European History, World History, United States Government and Politics, Microeconomics, Psychology, Calculus AB, Calculus BC, Statistics, Computer Science A, Computer Science Principles, Biology, Chemistry, Physics 1, Physics 2, Physics C: Mechanics, Physics C: Electricity and Magnetism, Environmental Science, Studio Art: Drawing and Painting, Studio Art: 2D, Studio Art: 3D, Music Theory, French Language and Culture, Spanish Language and Culture, Japanese Language and Culture, and Latin.

 Students who take Advanced Placement courses are required to take the nationally administered Advanced Placement exam at the end of each course.
-Payment for the Advanced Placement exam is due in early February.
+Payment for the Advanced Placement exam is due prior to the exam.

 Advanced Placement Capstone Diploma™

 and Certificate™ Program